EPIC Lecture Series 2018

 EPIC aims among others, provide a clear integrated roadmap of activities and a master plan for its coordination and implementation through the Horizon 2020 SRC on Electric Propulsion (EP), but also and no less important, to organize educational events, trainings and lecture series on electric propulsion matters in coordination with ESA and National Agencies educational programmes and resources.
 The preparation and promotion of education events and material related to space and Electric Propulsion especially aimed at promoting the interest in science, technology, engineering and mathematics in bachelor and master students.

-After successful outreach event in Madrid in 2017, the EPIC Lecture Series moves to London for its second edition, and will take place at Queen Mary University London on Thursday 18th and Friday 19th October.
+After successful outreach event in Madrid in 2017, the EPIC Lecture Series moved to London for its second edition, and took place at Queen Mary University London on Thursday 18th and Friday 19th October.

-The EPIC Lecture Series 2018 will be held on 18-19 October 2018 in London – United Kingdom.
-The event will take place in the Engineering and Computer Science Faculty of Queen Mary University London, Mile End Road, London, E1 4NS.
+The EPIC Lecture Series 2018 was held on 18-19 October 2018 in London – United Kingdom.
+The event took place in the Engineering and Computer Science Faculty of Queen Mary University London, Mile End Road, London, E1 4NS.

-There will be signs displayed at the event to the Octagon Hall, where the event is to be held organized by EPIC and Queen Mary University London (QMUL).
+There were signs displayed at the event to the Octagon Hall, where the event was organized by EPIC and Queen Mary University London (QMUL).

 The event is specially curated and designed to attract and assist university students (bachelor and master) studying the sciences and engineering disciplines relating to space.
 If you are interested in learning about Electric Propulsion, from the basic technology and concepts to the latest developments, then the EPIC Lecture Series is a unique opportunity to build your basic understanding of the topic as well as meet some of the most renowned experts from European industry and universities on this growing topic.